Experience

 Business and Real Estate Litigation

-Jeff represented multiple realtors in a lawsuit against their brokerage firm for withholding commissions.
-On the eve of trial, the parties appointed a mediator, and Jeff was able to reach a very successful settlement on behalf of his clients.
+Admon Law Firm represented multiple realtors in a lawsuit against their brokerage firm for withholding commissions.
+On the eve of trial, the parties appointed a mediator, and we negotiated a very successful settlement on behalf of our clients.

 State of Washington v.
 Wicken